 To return you can catch the bus at the same point where you stopped before (on the waterfront avenue), but pay attention because not all the buses that stop there go to the train station, the schedule is written on the board.
 We took the bus at 5:10 pm, when we got to the station we bought the tickets back to Rome Termini (€6,90), and we arrived there around 7:30 pm.

-Be aware that prices change, the values presented here are from August of 2015
+The prices presented here are from August of 2015 and the currency is Euro